IRS Installment Agreement Options Available

 When a taxpayer contacts the IRS to establish a payment plan, they will be connected to an ACS agent.
-This IRS agent has the authority to set-up installment agreements for most taxpayers.
+This IRS agent has the authority to set up installment agreements for most taxpayers.
 Depending on the type of installment agreement, the amount owed, and the type of taxes, the taxpayer may be required to provide their financial information or supply supporting documentation.
 When calling ACS, the taxpayer will be connected to the first available agent.
-If you have to call back or provide additional information, you will be connected to a different agent every time.
-You may have to update your previously provided information or provide additional support again.
+If you must call back to provide additional information, you will be connected to a different agent every time.

 IRS Revenue Officer

-Depending on your specific tax issues or the amount of taxes that you owe, the IRS may assign your file to a Revenue Officer.
+Depending on your specific tax issues or the amount of taxes you owe, the IRS may assign your file to a Revenue Officer.
 If your file is assigned to a Revenue Officer, you will work with this person directly to resolve your taxes and establish an installment agreement.
-A Revenue Officer will require you to send them your financial information along with all of your supporting information.
-They may also require you to liquidate some of your assets to apply towards your tax debt before they will establish your installment agreement.
-A Revenue Officer has the ability to issue levies and seize your assets.
-They may also require you to set-up an installment agreement as a direct debit or place an ongoing levy on your wages if you have defaulted payment plans in the past.
+A Revenue Officer will require you to send them your financial information along with your supporting information.
+They may also require you to liquidate some of your assets to apply toward your tax debt before they will establish your installment agreement.
+A Revenue Officer can issue levies and seize your assets.
+They may also require you to set up an installment agreement as a direct debit or place an ongoing levy on your wages if you have defaulted on payment plans in the past.
 If a Revenue Officer is assigned to your file, you should seek representation immediately.

-When reviewing your financial information, the IRS generally requires either form 433-A or 433-f.
-Both of these IRS forms have instructions that require the taxpayer to provide information on their assets and on their monthly income and expenses.
+When reviewing your financial information, the IRS generally requires either form 433-A or 433-F. Both of these IRS forms have instructions that require the taxpayer to provide information on their assets and on their monthly income and expenses.
 The IRS will look for any equity in your assets that could be used to pay your tax liabilities.
 Before establishing an IRS installment agreement, they may request that you sell property or take loans against it to pay your tax debt.
 They may also require you to cash out retirement accounts or life insurance to apply towards your tax debt.
-They will also review your monthly income and expenses to determine what amount you can pay towards your taxes every month.
+Your monthly income and expenses will also be reviewed to determine what amount you can pay towards your taxes every month.

 One problem that many taxpayers have in setting up an installment agreement is that the amount that they spend each month is greater than the amount that the IRS allows them to claim in monthly expenses.
 This leaves the typical taxpayer in a situation where the IRS is requesting a payment higher than what the taxpayer can afford.
 For some taxpayers, this could be a difference of hundreds or thousands of dollars a month.
 The following delinquent tax example illustrates this issue: